-All doors and the rear gate can be locked and unlocked by the power door locking switches located at the driver's side and the front passenger's side doors.
+All doors and the rear gate (wagon) can be locked and unlocked by the power door locking switches located at the driver's side and the front passenger's side doors.

-To lock the doors, push the switch forward.

-To unlock the doors, push the switch rearward.
+To lock the doors, push the front side of the switch.
+To unlock the doors, push the rear side of the switch.

-When you close the doors after you set the door locks, the doors remain locked
+When you close the doors after you set the door locks, the doors remain locked.